Jhunted/myproject1/README.md

 Winning
 The first player to win the entire deck of cards is the winner.
 Alternatively, because winning the entire deck can take a long time, the first player to win three wars is the winner.

-Alternative Way of Playing
-This simple variant, designed by Erik Arneson, adds some decision-making to the game.

-After the cards are dealt, each player draws the top three from his pile and holds them in his hand.
-On each turn, he chooses one card to play and then draws a new card to refresh his hand to three cards.

-When a tie occurs, each player takes three cards from his face down pile and puts them in the middle, still face down.
-He then chooses a card from his hand to play as the face-up fourth card.
-The player who plays the higher card takes all six of the face-down cards plus the two "fourth" cards.
-The player who plays the lower card takes the two cards which caused the war to take place.